Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 9) Areas that can be reasonably described as being owned by a force that is not the Nova Corporation is restricted to all personnel except personnel ranking Classification - O and Security Personnel.

-10) The Underwater Sector in general is restricted to Security Personnel and Engineering Personnel.
+10) The Underwater Sector in general is restricted to Security Personnel, Engineering Personnel and Regulations Personnel internally ranking Regulating Official or above.

 *a) Innovation Personnel internally ranking Expert Innovator or above may enter, along with proper testing personnel, for the express purpose of Innovation.
 When not testing, permission from the Innovation Department directorate is required.*

 *b) Regulation Personnel are authorized to enter the Underwater Sector regardless of rank , under the condition that there is an AoS infractor inside the Underwater Sector, and there are Security Personnel available to escort them out of the sector.*

-*d) Security Personnel within the Task Force Detachment “The Crazies”, internally ranking Triggerman or above have been granted the ability to grant other personnel access to any area within the Under Water Sector.*
+*c) Security Personnel within the Task Force Detachment “The Crazies”, internally ranking Triggerman or above have been granted the ability to grant other personnel access to any area within the Under Water Sector.*

 11) Ore deposit areas at TSZ, and Power Plant are restricted to members of the Security Corps, Engineering Department, and NCM's ranking Classification-O+.